-After its stellar performance this week, gold might do something it hasn’t done since 2012—that is, end the year in positive territory.
+After its stellar performance last week, gold might do something it hasn’t done since 2012—that is, end the year in positive territory.
 You can see past returns for yourself in our perennially popular Periodic Table of Commodities Return.

 Responding to a weaker U.S. dollar, continued contraction in global growth and wide speculation that interest rates will stay near-zero for the remainder of the year, the yellow metal broke above its 200-day moving average and is close to erasing its 2015 losses.

 This could be the price reversal many gold bulls have been expecting.

 Back in August I shared with you that legendary hedge fund manager Stanley Druckenmiller, who’s made some mythic calls over his long career, invested $323 million of his own money in gold, now the largest position in his family funds.
 Although such a large weighting isn’t appropriate for all investors—I’ve always recommended 10 percent in gold: 5 percent in gold stocks, 5 percent in bullion—it looks as if Druckenmiller made another good call.

 The big news last week was that Walmart took a massive hit after the retail giant said it expected a profit slump in 2016.
 Walmart investors lost a whopping $24 billion—$21 billion on Wednesday alone.
 While this news dominated the headlines, it’s important to recognize that the total amount of net assets in the SPDR Gold Trust, the world’s largest gold-backed ETF, is just slightly more than Walmart’s one-week loss.

 It’s no mere coincidence that gold’s breakout coincides with the weakening of the U.S. dollar last week.
 The greenback signaled what’s known as a “death cross,” just in time for Halloween.
 Widely recognized as the start of a bearish trend, a death cross occurs when the 50-day moving average crosses below the 200-day.

 This hasn’t happened since September 2013.